Angolan War of Independence

-The conflict is usually approached as a branch or a theater of the wider Portuguese Overseas War, which also included the independence wars of Guinea-Bissau and of Mozambique.
+The conflict is usually approached as a branch or a theater of the wider Portuguese Colonial War.
+This included the independence wars of Guinea-Bissau and Mozambique.

-It was a guerrilla war in which the Portuguese army and security forces waged a counter-insurgency campaign against armed groups mostly dispersed across sparsely populated areas of the vast Angolan countryside.
+The Angolans waged a guerrilla war, to which the Portuguese army and security forces conducted a counter-insurgency campaign against armed groups, who were mostly dispersed across sparsely populated areas of the vast Angolan countryside.
 Many atrocities were committed by all forces involved in the conflict.

-In Angola, after the Portuguese withdrew, an armed conflict broke out among the nationalist movements.
-This war formally came to an end in January 1975 when the Portuguese government, the National Union for the Total Independence of Angola (UNITA), the Popular Movement for the Liberation of Angola (MPLA), and the National Liberation Front of Angola (FNLA) signed the Alvor Agreement.
-Informally, this civil war resumed by May 1975, including street fighting in Luanda and the surrounding countryside.
+After the Portuguese withdrew, an armed conflict broke out in Angola among the nationalist movements.
+The war formally came to an end in January 1975 when the Portuguese government, the National Union for the Total Independence of Angola (UNITA), the Popular Movement for the Liberation of Angola (MPLA), and the National Liberation Front of Angola (FNLA) signed the Alvor Agreement.
+Informally, the civil war resumed by May 1975, including street fighting in Luanda and the surrounding countryside.

 Background of the territory

 In 1482, the Kingdom of Portugal's caravels, commanded by navigator Diogo Cão, arrived in the Kingdom of Kongo.
 Other expeditions followed, and close relations were soon established between the two kingdoms.
-The Portuguese brought firearms, many other technological advances, and a new religion, Christianity.
-In return, the King of the Congo offered slaves, ivory and minerals.
+The Portuguese brought many technological advances including firearms, and a new religion, Christianity.
+In return, the King of Kongo offered slaves, ivory and minerals.

 Paulo Dias de Novais founded Luanda in 1575 as São Paulo da Assunção de Loanda.
 Novais occupied a strip of land with a hundred families of colonists and four hundred soldiers, and established a fortified settlement.
 The Portuguese crown granted Luanda the status of city in 1605.
-Several other settlements, forts and ports were founded and maintained by the Portuguese.
-Benguela, a Portuguese fort from 1587, a town from 1617, was another important early settlement founded and ruled by Portugal.
+The Portuguese founded and maintained several other settlements, forts and ports, such as Benguela, a Portuguese fort from 1587, and a town from 1617.

 The early period of Portuguese incursion was punctuated by a series of wars, treaties and disputes with local African rulers, particularly Nzinga Mbandi, who resisted Portugal with great determination.
 The conquest of the territory of contemporary Angola started only in the 19th century and was not concluded before the 1920s.

 In 1834, Angola and the rest of the Portuguese overseas dominions received the status of overseas provinces of Portugal.
 From then on, the official position of the Portuguese authorities was always that Angola was an integral part of Portugal in the same way as were the provinces of the Metropole (European Portugal).
-The status of province was briefly interrupted from 1926 to 1951, when Angola had the title of "colony" (itself administratively divided in several provinces), but it was recovered on 11 June 1951.
+The status of province was briefly interrupted from 1926 to 1951, when Angola was governed as a "colony" (itself administratively divided in several provinces), but it was recovered on 11 June 1951.
 The Portuguese constitutional revision of 1971 increased the autonomy of the province, which became the State of Angola.